Soesah/watchlist.lostmarbles.nl/readme.md

     - movies have sequels, prequels?
     - documentaries have nothing? urls?
     - games have publishers, genre
     - omdb is oddly not complete on episodes, so you'll need to manual editing there.
+Add an edit button on the view screen for each season, and add season editing where you can add episodes, and change their titles.
+Episodes added in this way should have a fake IMDB id, which should be recognizable as fake, so that the `updateSeason` function can fix that if the data every comes available.
 - make more sense of seasons watched on the main overview
     - perhaps by showing something like 2/3 with the year, or greyed out the years you have watched
 - <s>only deploy from and commit versions on master